valtech/aem-advanced-permissions-manager/docs/developers.md

     mvn clean install -PautoInstallPackage

+## How to create a release without user/group and content packages

+    mvn clean package -PwithoutPreinstalledExamples

 ## SonarQube
 - You need to install a SonarQube server
     - for example you can use : ```https://github.com/ahmed-musallam/sonarqube-aem```